Mohammad-Imran01/Mini-Media/README.md

 # Mini-Media

-**Mini-Media** is a Qt6-based multimedia application designed to provide robust media capturing and playback functionalities with a modern and customizable interface.
+**Mini-Media** is a Qt6-based multimedia application for capturing and playback functionalities.
 Built using MSVC 2019 and Qt6, the application supports multiple themes, advanced playback features, and an intuitive UI for a delightful user experience.

 - Feel free to Contribute